-Proposals must be submitted to the online grants portal at least 60 days prior to project start date.
+Proposals must be submitted to the Grants and Programs Dashboard at least 60 days prior to project start date.
 Decision notices are available through the grants portal 15 days after application submission.

 Project periods are up to 12 months from start date indicated on the application.
 Only project costs incurred after the project start date are eligible.
 Projects must be completed within 12 months after start date.